Tsyxxxka/Follower-Maximization/README1.md

 * **AdvGreedy**: Greedily select the best anchor from pruned candidates in each of the $b$ iterations, based on the shell component structure, accelerating by reusing the intermediate results and applying the upper bound technique.

-* **Time-dependent Search Framework**: Greedy-based search framework based on a search tree, with effective pruning strategies, aiming to quickly produce a solution and continue to discover better solutions if time permits.
+* **Time-dependent Search Framework (GreedySearch)**: Greedy-based search framework based on a search tree, with effective pruning strategies, aiming to quickly produce a solution and continue to discover better solutions if time permits.
 It can be extended to use other heuristics by simply modifying the code.

 # Compile